ArchiFleKs/archifleks.github.io-src/static/resume/index.md

 * **AWS**
 	Certified Solution Architect, I design infrastructure that leverage AWS services and help customers migrate workload to the Cloud.

-* **Containers**
+* **Kubernetes**
-	I work with Docker and Kubernetes on multiple cloud providers, from helping developers build and containerize their application (CI/CD) to deploying either on public or private cloud.
+	Certified Kubernetes Administrator and Application Developer, I work with Kubernetes on multiple cloud providers, from helping developers build and containerize their application (CI/CD) to deploying either on public or private cloud.
 I also teach about containers at Centrale Supelec Paris and also directly to companies.

 ------